 Dr. Suresh Ramalingam serves as executive director of Winship Cancer Institute of Emory University, Georgia’s only National Cancer Institute-designated Comprehensive Cancer Center.
 Ramalingam is past president of the Georgia Society of Oncology and a member of the board of Georgia CORE.
 He is a fellow of the American Society of Clinical Oncology and a Georgia Cancer Coalition Distinguished Cancer Scholar.
 The Chennai, India, native’s present research involves developing immune checkpoint inhibitors and improving outcomes for patients with EGFR mutation.
 He has authored more than 350 scientific publications.
 He serves as editor-in-chief of Cancer, a peer-reviewed journal of the American Cancer Society.

-Education: Kilpauk Medical College, India (MBBS)
+EDUCATION Kilpauk Medical College, India (MBBS)

-Notable accomplishments: Developed new treatment options for lung cancer
+NOTABLE ACHIEVEMENTS Developed new treatment options for lung cancer

-Lesson learned: No success is everlasting, and no setback is permanent.
+LESSON LEARNED No success is everlasting, and no setback is permanent.

-Nonprofit: India Literacy Project
+NONPROFIT India Literacy Project

 Candice L. Saunders

 Candice L. Saunders is president and CEO of Marietta-based Wellstar Health System.
 Saunders has led the nonprofit health system to reinvest strategically in the communities it serves by providing charity care; developing a pipeline of nurses and physicians; cultivating and retaining local talent to serve local communities; and developing state-of-the-art facilities.
 Working with the University System of Georgia, in 2023, Augusta University Health System, now called Wellstar MCG Health, joined Wellstar.
 The partnership will create increased opportunities to further expand the pipeline of clinicians and provide more Georgians with access to expert care.

 EDUCATION University of South Florida, University of Alabama at Birmingham (MBA, MHA)